Whitney Houston: Ciara & More Remember Singer On 5th Anniversary Of Her Tragic Death

 Paying homage to a legend!
 Ciara, Barry Manilow and more stars celebrated Whitney Houston’s life on Feb.
 11, which marked the 5th anniversary of her tragic passing.
-Several paid tribute to the late music icon with heartwarming messages!
+Several paid tribute to the music icon with sweet messages, pics and videos!
 Take a look!

 Today marks the five-year anniversary of Whitney Houston‘s death, prompting many celebrities to share their fondest memories of the late singer.
 Barry Manilow, 73, took to social media to share a throwback pic of the two of them cracking up, alongside the heartfelt message, “5 years ago, we lost a legend.
 Remembering #WhitneyHouston.”
 A very pregnant Ciara, 31, also sweetly posted a video of herself lip-syncing and dancing to Whitney’s powerful ballad, “I’m Every Woman.”
 She brought the heat with her sexy moves, while showing off her baby bump Feb.
 11.